 Medicare Supplement plans, also known as Medigap, are provided by private insurance companies licensed by the Florida Office of Insurance Regulation and are authorized to sell Medigap plans.

 Because Medicare Part A and B don’t have a maximum for out-of-pocket costs, you risk paying an unknown amount for your care.
 Medicare Supplement plans in Florida may reduce what you pay out-of-pocket for Original Medicare Part A and B services.
 Out-of-pocket costs include copays, deductibles, coinsurance, and, in some instances, emergencies that occur during international travel.

 Most enrollees have supplemental coverage through a Medigap plan or a Medicare Advantage plan.
 These plans help reduce out-of-pocket costs because they have an annual out-of-pocket maximum.

-Florida Medicare Supplement plans include plans A, B, C, D, F, G, K, L, M, and N. Each of these plans provide different coverage levels, and the carrier determines the cost.
-Medicare Supplement plans in Florida may also include additional benefits such as a gym membership, hearing, and dental discounts.
+Florida Medicare Supplement plans include plans A, B, C, D, F, G, K, L, M, and N. Each plan provides different coverage levels, and the carrier determines the cost.
+Medicare Supplement plans in Florida may include additional benefits such as a gym membership, hearing, and dental discounts.